limehouselabs/mirror-github-org/README.md

 one Github organisation to another, designed for backing up organisations who may take down repositories without notice (such as governments).

-It also ships with a CircleCI configuration that will run the job hourly.
+It also ships with a Github Actions configuration that will run the update job hourly, and a complete repository/branch scan weekly.

 Usage
 =====